Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/en/03_bahamut.md

 ## Quickmarch Trio

+Bahamut opens with a Flare Breath into Flatten (and an auto-attack) before starting the first of many Trios.

 <table>
   <tr>
     <td width="50%"><p><b>1.</b> Using the three dragons as North, spread out along the West and East sides of the arena.</p><ul><li><b>MT group:</b> West</li><li><b>ST group:</b> East</li></ul><p>From the dragons, spread in the order:</p><ul><li>Tank > Healer > Melee > Ranged</li></ul></td>